Student-centric advice and objective recommendations

 What is Khan Academy?
 Everything You Need to Know

 Created in 2006, Khan Academy strives to make education free and accessible.
-That mission continues today, and Khan Academy is a 501(c)(3) nonprofit organization.
-The site is completely free to use.
+That mission continues today, with the site being completely free to use.
 Content is accessible at any time without even making an account.
 Course materials are available at any time in any order, so students can use Khan Academy to identify and fill gaps in their knowledge at their own pace.
 If users choose to make an account, they can access a dashboard that further personalizes their learning experience and shares their progress with teachers and parents.

 Khan Academy also has resources for parents and teachers to use in the classroom.
 The Khan Academy dashboard allows teachers to view students’ progress to make learning more individualized.
 There are also courses for parents to learn the best ways to help their children.